Council on American–Islamic Relations: By US state governments

-On 18 November 2025, Texas Governor Greg Abbott had officially declared the organization as a foreign terrorist organization.
+On November 18, 2025, Texas Governor Greg Abbott officially declared the organization as a foreign terrorist organization.
 This includes also the Muslim Brotherhood, and stating that CAIR has direct ties to Hamas.
-Following this act the organization will not be able to acquire land in Texas.
-The United States government has not listed CAIR as a terrorist organization.
+In his proclamation, Abbott accused the Muslim Brotherhood and CAIR of supporting terrorism internationally and promoting the implementation of sharia law.
+He also referenced alleged links between CAIR, Hamas, and individuals previously convicted on terrorism-related charges.
+Following this act, the organization will not be able to acquire land in Texas.
+On December 9, 2025, Florida Gov. Ron DeSantis designated the Council on American‑Islamic Relations (CAIR) as a "foreign terrorist organization" along with the Muslim Brotherhood.